wmpg/WesternMeteorPyLib/README.md

 ## Installation
 These are installation instructions for Linux.
 On windows, you might not have to install library packages, but the installation might differ.
 I recommend installing [Anaconda Python 3.*](https://www.anaconda.com/download/#linux), which should install most of the packages you will need.
 Contact me for more details about Windows installation if you are stuck.
+Also, you might want to install this in a separate [virtual environment](https://www.dabapps.com/blog/introduction-to-pip-and-virtualenv-python/) in Python - in that case you should omit "sudo" in front of "pip" commands.

 First, let's install all prerequisites: